StanfordPL/stoke/src/validator/README.md

 circuits are represented in a symbolic state.
 The interface is simple: an `is_supported` method that reports if an instruction is supported, and a `build_circuit` method which takes a symbolic state and updates it in place.
-The 'SimpleHandler' and 'PackedHandler' classes make it easy to implement a variety of instructions easily.
+The `SimpleHandler` and `PackedHandler` classes make it easy to implement a variety of instructions easily.
 See if you can use one of those before creating a handler of your own.
 As a rule of thumb, if you need to write a new helper function specific to your handler, it's a good idea to start a new one from scratch.
-See the ConditionalHandler for setcc/cmovcc as an example of this.
+See the `ConditionalHandler` for setcc/cmovcc as an example of this.

-Finally, the SMTSolver subclasses (e.g. Z3Solver) will take a vector of symbolic bools and check if they're satisfiable.
+Finally, the `SMTSolver` subclasses (e.g. `Z3Solver`) will take a vector of symbolic bools and check if they're satisfiable.
 The Validator class orchestrates all this.